apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the list of services that are exposed by a Cluster.
+<p>Defines a list of additional Services that are exposed by a Cluster.
-This field allows selected components, either from <code>componentSpecs</code> or <code>shardingSpecs</code>, to be exposed as cluster-level services.</p>
+This field allows Services of selected Components, either from <code>componentSpecs</code> or <code>shardingSpecs</code> to be exposed, alongside Services defined with ComponentService.</p>
 <p>Services defined here can be referenced by other clusters using the ServiceRefClusterSelector.</p>
 </td>
 </tr>